lok-i/raisim_stoch2/README.md

 Raisim(in python) |~110kHz
 Raisim(in C++) | ~86 kHz

-Thus,as compared to our previous bullet engine Raisim proves to be **83** times faster.The drop upon usage of raisimpy is a minor tradeoff given the fast prototyping that we get in python.A more quantative study has been done by the very developers of the platform([SimBenchmark](https://leggedrobotics.github.io/SimBenchmark/)).
+Thus,as compared to our previous bullet engine Raisim proves to be **83** times faster.The drop upon usage of raisimpy is a minor tradeoff given the fast prototyping that we get in python.A more quantative study has been done by the very developers of this platform([SimBenchmark](https://leggedrobotics.github.io/SimBenchmark/)).

 ## Ongoing work: